SSI and Disability Advocacy

 Fees are deducted from the claimant’s retroactive benefit award and are paid directly to Community Advocates by the Social Security Administration (SSA).
 SSA determines the amount of the fee to be paid, and the claimant has the right to appeal that determination if desired.

-Q: What can I expect of my attorney?
+Q: What can I expect of my representative?

-A: Your attorney will provide comprehensive, diligent, and zealous representation at every stage of the appeals process (although we do not generally represent claimants in Federal Court).
+A: Your representative will provide comprehensive, diligent, and zealous representation at every stage of the appeals process (although we do not generally represent claimants in Federal Court).